k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 The ingestion flow — the process of inserting content into a vector store — consists of several steps.
 Below are utility actors and flows you may consider using.
 As always, when building your flow, you can choose alternatives for any of the steps.

-> You can use the AI Fusion examples, as reference.
+> For reference, you can review the AI Fusion examples available at
->
+> `SharedObjects/Broadway/aifusion/vectors/examples`.
-> Examples are located at SharedObjects/Broadway/aifusion/vectors/examples